unboundsecurity/casp-express-deploy/README.md

 4. **CASP Bot** - a CASP participant that automatically approves operations.
 5. **CASP Web UI** - a web interface used to manage CASP.

-Both deployment options install all of the above components.
+Both deployment options install the above components, except Terraform does not install the CASP bot.
 After installation, you can log into the CASP web interface and start using CASP!

 <a name="General-Prerequsites"></a>
 ## General Prerequsites